svet-b/grafana-mqtt-datasource/README.md

 ```
 docker run -d \
    -p 1883:1883 \
    -p 9001:9001 \
    --name=mosquitto \
-  -v (pwd)/mosquitto.conf:/mosquitto/config/mosquitto.conf \
+   -v $(pwd)/mosquitto.conf:/mosquitto/config/mosquitto.conf \
    eclipse-mosquitto
 ```

-This will run on ws://localhost:9001 (WebSocket protocol) and mqtt://localhost:1883 (MQTT protocol), and not require authentication.
+This will run on ws://localhost:9001 (WebSocket protocol) and mqtt://localhost:1883 (MQTT protocol), and does not require authentication.

 ### Publish the ping delay for a host to the MQTT broker